by Resource Associates @ grantwriters.net

-Creating a budget for a federal grant submission can be a daunting task for organizations that are newly formed or green about the process—and for seasoned pros as well.
+Creating a budget for a federal grant submission can be a daunting task for organizations who are newly formed or green about the process—and for seasoned pros as well.
 There’s no shame in your unease, my friend.
 This is something you’ll never completely master.
 Just when you get it down, the rules will change.
 Expect it.
 Accept it.
 Get on with it—and above all, stay informed.

-The two budget line items that this article addresses are alcohol and capital expenses (land acquisition and construction).
+The two budget line items this article addresses are alcohol and capital expenses (land acquisition and construction).
 But first a little background.

-In December of 2013, The Office of Management and Budget (OMB) issued the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards in the Federal Register, which is a daily publication of the U.S. federal government that issues proposed and final administrative regulations of federal agencies.
+In December of 2013, The Office of Management and Budget (OMB) issued the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards in the Federal Register, which is a daily publication of the U.S. federal government issuing proposed and final administrative regulations of federal agencies.
 OMB became effective for all nonfederal entities in December of 2014.
 The purpose of this legislation is to improve transparency and accountability with regard to federal spending, in addition to reducing abuse, waste and fraud.
 Big Brother for the federal grant world, if you will.

 Alcohol.
 The Golden Rule.